Fassifern, Queensland: Geography

 Reynolds Creek forms the eastern boundary, while Warrill Creek forms most of the western.
 Washpool Gully flows through from south-west to north-west, where it joins Warrill Creek.

 The Cunningham Highway runs through from north-west to south-west, and Boonah-Fassifern Road (State Route 90) runs east from the highway, forming most of the southern boundary.

+The land use is a mix of grazing on native vegetation and crop growing.